The aim of this course is to develop students to apply intermediate leadership skills within NATO's multinational environment.

 This is a two week course and restricted to OR-6 and 7.

-This course contains pre-learning sessions available as ADL Modules through the ACT LMS.
+You are encouraged to complete the following ADL modules provided by the ACT LMS prior to attending the course.
 Furthermore, please check the NSO Members Portal for pre-readings and briefing linked to the course.

 Pre-Readings and Briefings